 How to make working from home work!

-The nature and organization of work have changed immeasurably over the last two decades.
+Working From Home – the nature and organization of work have changed immeasurably over the last two decades.
 Once considered a fringe perk, working from home is now considered a quite normal and conventional arrangement.
 The old guard in the larger companies has fought against it for years, believing it to be a ruse by which their younger employees can slack off.

 But the numbers tell the truth of the matter.
 Companies that have run work-from-home programs have seen an increase in worker productivity.
 Not to mention the fact that much of what constitutes work nowadays is done virtually.
 Sending and answering emails, portal collaboration, teleconferences—these are all done by persons who are out of sight of one another.